An easy-to-follow step-by-step guide with a list of UK Curly Girl Method approved products.

 Curl Activators and Mousse

-The best way to apply the product is to use the praying technique which is to gently cover each curl with the product between your palms as you move from root to ends.
+The best way to apply the product is to use the praying technique which is to gently cover each curl with the product between your palms as you move from roots to ends.

 Be gentle and if you see any signs of frizz, try and smooth it out with your hands.
 You can then squeeze each curl again after using the praying method.